Friday, December 28, 2018

 Shikan

-Hearing emptiness in this way is the meditative state of vipaśyanā, the state of thought-free wakefulness.
-It is the clear seeing of the nature of mind.
-It is the spontaneous shining forth of Buddha Nature.
-This state is beyond modes of listening, as well as styles of meditation.
-If music is successful in leading us there, it can be said that music has moved beyond itself.
-This happens most often (but not exclusively) in rests, when no agreeable sounds stir our emotions.
-In such moments of rest, we are still musically–that is, nondually–attuned, but not attuned to anything that can be the source of grasping.
+To hear emptiness in this way is to enter the meditative state of vipaśyanā: thought-free wakefulness.
+It is a clear seeing of Mind’s own nature, a spontaneous shining forth of Buddha Nature itself.
+This state lies beyond modes of listening as well as styles of meditation.
+When music succeeds in leading us there, it may be said to have gone beyond itself—it transcends music.
+This most often (though not only) unfolds in rests, when no pleasing sound arises to stir emotion.
+In these pauses we remain musically attuned, but our attunement has no object: it is a nondual openness, free of grasping.

-The sounds that we perform can intimate the state of rest-as-emptiness.
-By imbuing them with certain qualities, they can help to facilitate the actualization of emptiness in rest.
-When musical sounds in this way function as a preliminary preparation for emptiness, they can be said to function in the same way as śamatha functions as a preliminary step towards vipaśyanā.
-Just like śamatha is about using a meditation object in order to place the mind in focused tranquility, musical sounds can have the quality of sharpening and calming the mind.
-When the meditation object is let go of and when the sounds fade away, the mind is made susceptible to dwell in a state of object-less wakefulness.
+The sounds we perform can intimate the state of rest-as-emptiness.
+By imbuing them with certain qualities, they can help to facilitate the actualization of emptiness in the rests.
+When musical sound in this way functions as a preliminary preparation for emptiness, they play a role akin to śamatha–a calm prelude that opens into the clear perceiving of vipaśyanā.
+Just as śamatha employs a meditation object to settle the mind in focused tranquility, musical sounds can have the quality of sharpening and calming the mind.
+When the object of meditation is released, and when the sounds fade away, the mind becomes receptive to dwelling in a state of objectless wakefulness.

 Background as foreground in Heidegger's aesthetics